-The ongoing collaboration and success of this initiative has continued through 2015-16, with notable events and activities, including:
+The ongoing collaboration and success of this initiative has included many notable events and activities, including:

 • The continued work of the Cultural Community Reference Group comprised of over 30 ethno-community members and General Authority board and staff members who provide valuable feedback.
 To further strengthen the policy and governance relationship between the Reference Group and child welfare services, an important step in the development of the initiative took place when two representatives from the Reference Group were appointed to the General Authority board of directors.
 This process started with the Reference Group itself identifying two members who agreed to have their names brought forward to the Minister for their appointments as General Authority board members.

-• The Action Team is a group of Winnipeg-based settlement service providers, who come together with the General Authority, Winnipeg Child and Family Services, All Nations Coordinated Response Network (ANCR) and the Child Protection Branch staff to meet, share and exchange information and build opportunities to collaborate.
+• The Action Team was a group of Winnipeg-based settlement service providers, who come together with the General Authority, Winnipeg Child and Family Services, All Nations Coordinated Response Network (ANCR) and the Child Protection Branch staff to meet, share and exchange information and build opportunities to collaborate.
 This team has been instrumental in helping to craft a range of initiatives within the NCI, including the “Positive Parenting as told through Cultural Community Voices” and the “Sounds through the Wall” video training.

-• The Train the Trainer team is an ongoing collaboration of settlement service providers, ANCR, the General Authority, the Child Protection Branch and Healthy Child Manitoba.
+• The Train the Trainer team was an ongoing collaboration of settlement service providers, ANCR, the General Authority, the Child Protection Branch and Healthy Child Manitoba.
 Their role has been to engage cultural community members and settlement service workers to provide basic child welfare information.
 They continue to use the “Sounds through the Wall” video as one of their training tools.

-The General Authority wishes to express our appreciation for all those who continue to play a strong leadership role within the New Canadian Initiative.
+The General Authority wishes to express our appreciation for all those who continue to play a strong leadership role with this organization.

 SOUNDS THROUGH THE WALL

 Sounds Through the Wall is a video resource and presentation created by the General Authority, Winnipeg Child and Family Services, Child and Family All Nations Coordinated Response Network (ANCR) and the Child Protection Branch, along with Healthy Child Manitoba, to introduce and familiarize new Canadians with Manitoba’s child welfare system and Manitoba’s parenting laws.